The strong first order electroweak phase transition in the $U(1)_X$SSM: Introduction

 \section{Introduction}

 Though the standard model(SM) has achieved great success for an excellent description of many experiment data in particle physics, it still fails to explain some puzlles: 1 It can not produce tiny mass to light neutrino\cite{NeuExp}; 2 It can not provide a cold dark matter candidate; 3 The observed baryon asymmetry of the universe (BAU) is not explained in the SM\cite{EWPTSM}.
 On the supposition that the BAU is generated via the electroweak baryogenesis\cite{baryogenersis1,baryogenersis2}, the strong first order electroweak phase transition(EWPT) is necessary to provide a non-equilibrium environment\cite{chaowei,BianLG}.
-If the Higgs mass is less than 45 GeV, the strong EWPT can take place in the SM.
+If the Higgs mass is less than 45 GeV, the strong EWPT can take place in the SM\cite{chaowei,BianLG,LiTJ}.
 However, it conflicts with the present experiment data for the lightest CP-even Higgs mass $m_{h^0}=125$ GeV.
 The SM CP-violation in the CKM matrix is so small that it is not able to generate a sufficient baryon asymmetry during the EWPT\cite{EWPTSM}.
 To solve this problem, the extension of SM with extra Higgs, heavy fermions and supersymmetric extensions of SM are possible ways\cite{LiTJ}.

 During the popular models of new physics, the minimal supersymmetric extension of the standard model(MSSM)\cite{MSSM} is a favorite one, which has been well studied for many years.
 In the MSSM, there are additional sources of CP violation: the phases of $\mu$ and supersymmetric breaking parameters.
 To generate a strong first order EWPT, the lightest stop quark mass should be lighter than the top quark mass $m_t\sim 173$ GeV, that is called as the light stop scenario\cite{EWPTMSSM}.
 However, the current experiment constraint for the lightest stop quark mass is $m_{\tilde{t}}>1100$ GeV\cite{2020pdg}.
+So, this condition is ruled out by LHC constraints on stop masses.

-With addition of the singlet $S$, the next-to-mimimal supersymmetric standard model(NMSSM)\cite{NMSSM} has a trilinear term $A_h h S H_u H_d$ in the Higgs potential.
+With addition of the singlet $S$, the next-to-mimimal supersymmetric standard model(NMSSM)\cite{NMSSM} has a trilinear term $\lambda A_\lambda S H_u H_d$ in the Higgs potential.
 In this condition, a strong enough first order EWPT is allowed to occur\cite{EWPTnMSSM}.
+In U(1) gauge extensions of the MSSM (such as UMSSM and MSSM with $U(1)^\prime$ symmetry), the EWPT is strongly first order for a wide parameter space\cite{ref2}, whose price is introducing new extra singlet scalars, or adding new extra heavy singlet fermions.

 Taking into account the shortcomings of MSSM such as: $\mu$ problem and neutrino with zero mass, physicists extend MSSM and obtain many new supersymmetric models, where the U(1) extension is an interesting type\cite{UMSSM}.
 There are some works of the strong first order EWPT in the U(1) extensions of MSSM\cite{EWPTinU}.
 In this work, we add three Higgs singlets $\eta,~\bar{\eta},~S$ and three generation right-handed neutrinos to the $U(1)_X$ extension of MSSM.
 This model is called as $U(1)_X$SSM with the local group $SU(3)_C\otimes SU(2)_L \otimes U(1)_Y\otimes U(1)_X$\cite{ZSMJHEPNPB,SARAH}.
 The right-handed neutrinos and the added Higgs singlets produce several effects: Light neutrinos obtain tiny masses through see-saw mechanism; Right-handed neutrino possesses dark matter character; Scalar neutrino can be dark matter candidate.
 Comparing with MSSM, the so called little hierarchy problem in $U(1)_X$SSM is relived because of the added superfields.